seancorfield/logging4j2/README.md

 ```

 This version of the library depends on log4j2 2.25.1, which is the
-latest stable release as of June 2025.
+latest stable release as of July 2025.

 > Note: this library is a work in progress -- feedback is appreciated!